The Incredible Burt Wonderstone: Plot

 In 1982, young Albert Weinselstein is harassed by bullies.
 His mother gives him a special magic trick set by veteran magician Rance Holloway as his birthday present.
 He studies the instructional video and begins to practice some tricks, attracting the attention of a classmate, Anthony Mertz.
 They practice together and eventually become professional stage magicians Burt Wonderstone and Anton Marvelton, earning them success and an ongoing headlining act at the Bally's Hotel in Las Vegas.
 However, after ten years of performing the same tricks over and over again, Burt has become an overconfident, egocentric prima donna, and Anton begins to get fed up with Burt's ego, which has already cost them previous female assistants, all called "Nicole" in the act.
 In a rush, Burt enlists production assistant Jane as the new Nicole.

 Burt and Anton encounter up-and-coming street magician Steve Gray performing a unique yet disturbing card trick for his TV magic show, Brain Rapist.
 Audience numbers soon dwindle at Burt and Anton's show, upsetting Bally's owner Doug Munny.
 Taking a cue from Gray's endurance-based stunts, Anton suggests that he and Burt try a similar tack—locking themselves in a Plexiglas cage called the "Hot Box" hung above Las Vegas Strip.
-Overconfident, Burt does not prepare for the stunt and almost instantly falls into a panic, causing the stunt to fail and injuring Anton.
-Anton angrily ends his partnership with Burt, and Jane also quits.
+Overconfident, Burt does not prepare for the stunt and almost instantly falls into a panic, causing the stunt to fail and injuring Anton, who angrily ends his partnership with Burt, and Jane also quits.

 Burt refuses to change his act, staging his two-man show alone to disastrous results.
 Munny shuts down the production and Burt, having squandered his earnings over the years, is left broke.
 Despondent, Burt tries to find work and is eventually hired as an entertainer at an assisted-living facility catering to former Vegas entertainers.
 There, he meets Holloway, who retired several years before because he found that he was no longer happy performing.
-To show Holloway what the magician industry has become, Burt shows him Gray's performances which include feats such as sleeping all night on hot coals and regurgitating jelly beans.
+To show Holloway what the magician industry has become, Burt shows him Gray's performances which include feats such as sleeping all night on hot coals, holding his pee in for 12 days, keeping his eyes open for 3 days while being doused with mace, and regurgitating hard candy.
 In the process, Burt is shocked to see Jane—herself an aspiring magician—working for Gray.
 Appalled by Gray's style, Holloway and Burt polish their own tricks.
 Holloway also counsels Burt about magic, inspiring him to remember the initial wonder that led him to become a magician.
 Jane visits her grandmother at the facility and patches things up with Burt.